 Tesla Matrix LED software update

 This technology is not new; such headlights have been available from competing manufacturers for some time.
-What is new is the way it was introduced: "Adaptive high beam" was made available to customers via a software update and without the need for a workshop visit; the necessary hardware had already been installed in the cars for a long time.
+What is new is the way it was introduced: the "adaptive high beam" was made available to customers via a software update and without the need for a workshop visit; the necessary hardware had already been installed in the cars for a long time.

 Tesla Model Y Matrix LED and Tesla Model 3 Matrix LED: Which cars will get the upgrade?